 Violent group conflict poses a hard test for cooperative intergroup contact to improve attitudes.
 Cooperative contact is meant to reveal commonalities, but violent conflict occurs due to a conflict of interests, highlights conflicting interests, and creates further conflicting interests.
 Instead of commonalities, contact between these groups may reinforce reasons to fight.

 Where commonalities are present, they may not be identified because of two psychological biases: motivated reasoning and cognitive dissonance (Festinger 1962; Kunda 1990).
 Groups justify perpetrating violence by dehumanizing the outgroup (Haslam and Loughnan 2014), and group members must maintain that dehumanization or come to terms with their transgressions.
-Individual’s maintain their negative attitudes in two ways.
+Individuals maintain their negative attitudes in two ways.
 First, individuals will perceive cross-group interactions negatively so that those interactions conform to pre-existing beliefs about the outgroup.
 Second, individuals will notice and remember negative interactions that conform to pre-existing views of the outgroup.
-If an individual’s cross-group experience does not correspond to pre-exiting beliefs about the outgroup, the resulting psychological discomfort and cognitive dissonance can cause a backlash and worsen attitudes (Gubler 2013).
+If an individual’s cross-group experience does not correspond to pre-existing beliefs about the outgroup, the resulting psychological discomfort and cognitive dissonance can cause a backlash and worsen attitudes (Gubler 2013).

 Violent conflict could also block the mechanisms through which contact improves attitudes.
 Contact is meant to work through reducing stereotypes, creating empathy, reducing threat, and revealing common identities.
 But contexts of violence offer plentiful examples that reinforce negative stereotypes about the outgroup, and groups create narratives that support those stereotypes (Bar-Tal and Avrahamzon 2017).
 Empathy, the ability to take the perspective of the other side, will not improve cross-group relations if taking their perspective reveals incentives to be belligerent (Kertzer, Brutger, and Quek 2018).
-When outgroup members are a genuine threat learning about the outgroup through contact may confirm that they pose a threat, rather than reduce anxiety.
+When outgroup members are a genuine threat, learning about the outgroup through contact may confirm that they pose a threat rather than reduce anxiety.
 And far from revealing common identities, violence leads to the construction of opposing group identities and reinforces group differences (Fearon and Laitin 2000).
 For these reasons, violent conflict may override the mechanisms through which contact improves attitudes.

 Even if intergroup contact created cross-group friendships for the individuals cooperating, aspects of violent contexts may block generalization of those attitudes to other outgroup members.
-Groups in conflict have limited contact, so any outgroup member engaging in contact my be viewed as atypical and not informative about other outgroup members (Doosje, Spears, and Koomen 1995).
+Groups in conflict have limited contact, so any outgroup member engaging in contact may be viewed as atypical and not informative about other outgroup members (Doosje, Spears, and Koomen 1995).
 Conditions of conflict environments may also prevent from indirectly extending to ingroup members without contact.
 Conflicting groups share emotions of outgroup prejudice and norms that delegitimize the outgroup (Bar-Tal and Avrahamzon 2017).
-With pre-existing norms that reinforce negative attitudes, cooperative norms that reach all ingroup members are unlikely to form.
+With pre-existing norms that reinforce negative attitudes, new cooperative norms that reach all ingroup members are unlikely to form.
 These pre-existing norms may also discourage ingroup members with positive attitudes from displaying those attitudes, either through talking about or engaging in cross-group interaction publicly.
 With no opportunities to hear about or observe positive cross-group interaction, the effects of contact cannot extend to ingroup members without contact.